-- 60 units or more of transferable credit, up to a maximum of 90 units (earned with a C- grade or better) from regionally accredited colleges or universities, documented on official transcripts from each institution attended.
+- 70 units or more of transferable credit, up to a maximum of 90 units (earned with a C- grade or better) from regionally accredited colleges or universities, documented on official transcripts from each institution attended.
 Transcripts must be mailed from the colleges or universities directly to APU.
 A maximum of 70 units may be transferred from a community college.

 - Minimum 3.0 GPA on a 4.0 scale in transferred courses.
 Provisional admittance may be granted to individuals who do not meet this criterion.

 Applicants must submit: